wagnerrosa/coolors/README.md

 [![Code Climate](https://codeclimate.com/github/wagnerrosa/coolors/badges/gpa.svg)](https://codeclimate.com/github/wagnerrosa/coolors)

 Just a webapp inspired on [lolcolors](http://lolcolors.com) of Mackenzie Child.
 I built it to learn rails a little bit.
+Everyone can log in and create new cool colors.
+There's an admin user who have access to the CRUD (user id 2).

 You can check out the [live demo](https://coolorsonrails.herokuapp.com/).

+If you wanna create an color, log in with:
+User: _contato@wagnerrosa.com_
+Pass: _coolors123_

 --